abik11/tips-tricks/Web.md

 ```

 ##### Classes and inheritance
-Actually in Javascript there is no such thing as class in the same meaning that is used in other programming languages like C#, C++, PHP or Python.
-It works differently in Javascript.
+Actually in JS there is no such thing as class in the same meaning that is used in other programming languages like C#, C++, PHP or Python.
+It works differently in JS.
 You can create new objects that are based on other objects - this way you can implment inheritance and classes.
 To make it all work you have to heavily use object's **prototype**.
 Here you can see a very simple example of how it works:
 ```javascript
 //PERSON --- --- --- --- --- ---
 var Person = function(name) {